hashicorp/terraform/website/docs/plugins/provider.html.md

   * You want to write a completely new provider for custom, internal systems such as a private inventory management system.

-~> **Advanced topic!** Plugin development is a highly advanced topic in Terraform, and is not required knowledge for day-to-day usage.
-If you don't plan on writing any plugins, we recommend not reading this section of the documentation.

 If you're interested in provider development, then read on.
 The remainder of this page will assume you're familiar with